billypoke/esv/README.md

 ## What is this?

-A web app to view your skills, grouped into useful categories.
+A web app for the game EVE Online to view your skills, grouped into useful categories.
 See where you have good coverage, and where you need to train your skills.

 ## How does it work?